-It's also the leading cancer that's most preventable, mostly preventable, because while smoking is the number one cause, 20% of women who develop lung cancer have never touched a cigarette.
-Recently, a large study in the incidence of lung cancer in the U.S. revealed that the incidence of lung cancer is higher in young women than young men.
+It's also the leading cancer that's most preventable, mostly preventable because while smoking is the number one cause, 20% of women who develop lung cancer have never touched a cigarette.
+Recently, a large study on the incidence of lung cancer in the U.S. revealed that the incidence of lung cancer is higher in young women than in young men.

 Let's try to understand what the study is saying and what as women we should do about it.
 Smoking behaviors have become increasingly similar between men and women.
 And white women born in the 1960s and early '70s smoke on average about as much as men.
 This study published in the New England Journal of Medicine looked at the North American Association of Central Cancer Registries, a list of all the cancers that people reported, and looked at the cases of lung cancer diagnosed in the U.S. in people aged 30 to 54.
 So they're calling that young, 30 to 54, from 1995 to 2014.

 I mentioned that 20% of lung cancers in women are in women who've never smoked.
-The risks of lung cancers in non-smokers are higher in women than men.
-Are the difference between men and women related to sex, meaning genetics and female hormones and female biology?
+The risks of lung cancer in non-smokers are higher in women than in men.
+Are the differences between men and women related to sex, meaning genetics, female hormones, and female biology?
 One kind of lung cancer is more common in women than men, and maybe that's due to women's biology.
-Or are the difference related to gender?
+Or are the differences related to gender?
 Women have social behaviors that are different than men.
 For example, most miners are men, and men who work in coal mines and uranium mines are more likely to get lung cancer.
 Men who smoke and work in these mines are at even greater risk as the two risks add up.
 They may even multiply the total risk.

 Now, working in a coal or uranium mine is a gender thing, not a sex thing.
 Now, there are very few coal miners and uranium miners of either sex, but that's an example of how behaviors can add extra risk for lung cancer.